Adinath-Jagtap/Semantic-Shift/docs/TECHNICAL_DECISIONS.md

 - 0.3 is intentionally permissive — BM25 is just a pre-filter, not a decision-maker.
 - The top-3 fallback ensures even entries below 0.3 can reach Layer 2.

-### `CACHE_CROSSENCODER_MIN_SCORE = 0.5`
+### `CACHE_CROSSENCODER_MIN_SCORE = 0.25`

 - The `quora-distilroberta-base` cross-encoder outputs probabilities in [0, 1].
-- > 0.5 means "these are duplicate questions" — the natural decision boundary.
-- True paraphrases score **0.7 – 0.95**.
-- Related-but-different queries score **0.1 – 0.4**.
+- While > 0.5 usually means "duplicate question", abbreviations (like "ML" vs "machine learning") can artificially lower the score to the 0.3-0.5 range.
+- A threshold of 0.25 correctly accepts valid paraphrases while still firmly rejecting truly different intents (which score < 0.1).

-### Cross-Encoder Skip Threshold = 0.92
+### Cross-Encoder Skip Threshold = 0.88

-- When cosine similarity > 0.92, the match is near-identical — the cross-encoder is skipped to save ~200ms.
+- When cosine similarity >= 0.88, the match is near-identical — the cross-encoder is skipped to save ~200ms.
-- Below 0.92, the cross-encoder confirms intent equivalence.
+- Below 0.88, the cross-encoder confirms intent equivalence.
-- This prevents false positives like "roadmap for AI" vs "what is AI" (cosine 0.90) from being accepted without cross-encoder verification.
+- This prevents false positives like "roadmap for AI" vs "what is AI" from being accepted without cross-encoder verification.

 ---